 Partial hospitalization programs (PHPs) involve a combination of inpatient and outpatient care.
 Intensive outpatient programs (IOPs) typically involve a short, immersive curriculum to help patients manage a specific condition or challenge.
 We offer specialized PHPs and IOPs for adults and children.

 Adult Partial Hospitalization & Intensive Outpatient Programs: This group-based, voluntary program helps adults learn to manage acute mental illnesses.
 Our goal is to help you build coping skills and achieve your highest level of independence possible.
 We also provide an active treatment program to help patients transition smoothly from inpatient to outpatient care.
 Learn more.

 Dual Diagnosis Intensive Outpatient Program: This eight-week IOP consists of daily group therapy, weekly individual therapy and medication management.
 Patients in this program include those who have addictive disorders with co-occurring mental health conditions such as depressive disorders, anxiety disorders or bipolar disorder.
 Learn more.

-Maternal Mental Health Program: This specialized treatment program uses research-based practices to offer a positive and healing postpartum experience.
+Perinatal Intensive Outpatient Program: This specialized treatment program uses research-based practices to offer a positive and healing postpartum experience.
 Our goal is to promote positive mental health for women in their second or third trimesters or in the first year after delivering.
 Learn more.

 Thought Disorders Intensive Outpatient Program: Thought disorders such as schizophrenia or schizoaffective disorder affect around 1% of adults in the U.S. We use cognitive behavioral social skills training to help participants challenge distorted thinking.
 This IOP meets three days a week, three hours a day for about six weeks, although the program may last longer if patients need it.
 Learn more.